symfony/ux/src/TwigComponent/src/Resources/doc/index.rst

 Customize the Twig Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can customize the template used to render the template by passing it
+You can customize the template used to render the component by passing it
 as the second argument to the ``AsTwigComponent`` attribute:

 .. code-block:: diff